Pashman Stein Walder Hayden P.C. Named New Jersey Law Journal’s Law Firm of the Year 2023*

 3.9.22

-CJ Griffin, Director of the Justice Gary S. Stein Public Interest Center at Pashman Stein Walder Hayden, was quoted in the NJ Spotlight News article, “Settlement agreements are public records, Supreme Court says.”
+CJ Griffin, director of the Justice Gary S. Stein Public Interest Center at Pashman Stein Walder Hayden P.C., was quoted in the NJ Spotlight News article, “Settlement agreements are public records, Supreme Court says.”
 The article discusses a recent New Jersey Supreme Court decision in the case of Libertarians for Transparent Government v.
 Cumberland County, in which Griffin represented the plaintiff.
 Plaintiff sought, pursuant to the New Jersey Open Records Act (OPRA), the settlement agreement of a correctional officer who had been allowed to retire in good standing despite his admission that he had “inappropriate relationships” with two inmates and brought contraband into the county jail.
 In a unanimous decision, the Supreme Court reversed the Appellate Division and ruled that settlement agreements which include a person’s name, title and “date of separation and reason therefor” are government records subject to public access under OPRA, with appropriate redactions.

 CJ Griffin, a lawyer specializing in open government issues who represented Libertarians for Transparent Government, called the decision “significant” in reversing the appellate ruling that had for a time put these agreements out of the public eye.
 Prior to that ruling, many agencies would release agreements with redactions.